Skip to main content

 3. So at least f+1 voters will be common to both the QC and TC, and at most f are Byzantine, so at least 1 will reference Alice's block.

-And if Alice's block makes it into high_tip, then Charlie will be forced to re-propose it (unless he could get a NEC on it, which he can't because the that would require No-Endorsement Messages from a supermajority, when a supermajority already signed a QC on Alice's block).
+And if Alice's block makes it into high_tip, then Charlie will be forced to re-propose it (unless he could get a NEC on it, which he can't because that would require No-Endorsement Messages from a supermajority, when a supermajority already signed a QC on Alice's block).

 So at first glance it seems like we, Valerie, might be able to finalize Alice's block as soon as we receive a QC on it.